Sonja M. Thomas

 Sonja is associate editor for South Asia: Journal of South Asian Studies.

-She is currently researching and writing her second book project on Catholic missionary priests from India serving in rural America.
-The project is tentatively titled: Indians and Cowboys: Indian Priests in Rural America.
+She is currently researching and writing her second book project on Catholic missionary priests from India serving in rural Montana, North Dakota and Wyoming.
+The project is tentatively titled: Indians and Cowboys: Indian Missionary Priests in Rural America.

 “Cowboys and Indians: Indian Priests in Rural Montana.”
 Women’s Studies Quarterly Special